hasantha-nirmal/Advance-Lane-Line-Detection/README.md

 •	After this perspective transformation we detect lane pixels and fit to find the lane boundary.

+  The left and right base points are calculated from the histogram.

+  We then calculate the position of all non zero x and non zero y pixels.

+  We then Start iterating over the windows where we start from points calculate.

+  We then identify the non zero pixels in the window we just defined.

+  We then collect all the indices in the list and decide the center of next window using these points.

+  Once we are done, we seperate the points to left and right positions.

+  We then fit a second degree polynomial using np.polyfit

 •	Then we determine the curvature of the lane and vehicle position with respect to center.

 •	After detecting the perfect polynomial curves for both left and right lanes, using the inverse matrix of the perspective transformation, we paste these 2 polynomials back to the original image.